iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 :::info Learn More

-You can find more details about the reality-based UTXO ledger in the [Reality-basedUTXOLedger paper](https://arxiv.org/pdf/2205.01345).
+You can find more details about the reality-based UTXO ledger in the [Reality-based UTXO Ledger paper](https://arxiv.org/pdf/2205.01345).

 :::